rjbultitude/Tuning-Synth/README.md

-# Tuning Sys Vis
+# Tuning Synth

 ## Project Introduction

 _Making audio visible since 2020_

-The purpose of this app is to visualise the frequency domain of a given sound and to show the differences between different tuning systems.
+The purpose of this web app is to demonstrate the differences between the same intervals in various tuning systemas, both visualy and sonically.

 It's also just a fun web synth that you can play to your heart's content.